giangalv/MIR_250_and_UR5_E/README.md

   Example: `http://192.168.12.34` or `http://130.251.13.90`

 - `<your base64-encoded credentials>` with your **Base64-encoded `username:password`** for the MiR REST API.
-  You can find `<your base64-encoded credentials>` inside the MIR dashboard Help -> API documentation -> after enter with Username & User password.
+  You can find `<your base64-encoded credentials>` inside the MIR dashboard Help -> API documentation -> after enter with Username & User password as *distributor*.

 # Fix time synchronization manually
 * In the Mir dashboard (mir.com in the Mir-Wifi), go to "Service" ->